1fish2/BBQTimer/README.md

 * Show tips via a menu command: How to install as home & lock screen widgets.
 What tapping the widget text does.
 * Provide color feedback when tapping on the timer text, like the system stopwatch app.
-* Make the widget prettier and visibly part of BBQ Timer: margins, background image, icon?
+* Deploy to the Play store.

 * Reset the timer on boot-up?
 * When stopped at 00:00, add the time of day?
 Make the stopwatch text 00:00 small?
   To track the time: Upon ACTION_SCREEN_ON when there are lock screen widgets, register a Service to